wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_blockNumber.md

 ---
-title: trx:eth_blockNumber \[POST\]
+title: eth_blockNumber - TRON
-description: Returns the number of the most recent block.
+description: Example code for the eth_blockNumber json-rpc method. Сomplete guide on how to use eth_blockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters